tfabris/BlueGigaEmpeg/README.md

 ignition, all combine to cause some interesting problems with power state transitions.

-I found that if I connected the empeg to my car via the regular method (i.e. car accessory power to the orange ignition wire on the sled, and constant 12v power to the yellow memory wire on the sled) then there were certain unusual states that it could get into.
+I found that if I connected the empeg to my car's power via the regular method (i.e. car accessory power to the orange ignition wire on the sled, and car constant 12v power to the yellow memory wire on the sled) then there were certain unusual states that it could get into.
 Sometimes I would shut off my car, but the empeg would come back up out of sleep mode and play tracks silently to an unconnected Bluetooth module, draining my car's battery.

 To prevent this problem from happening to you, I recommend connecting power from the car to the empeg like this instead:

 - Orange "ignition" wire from empeg: Connect to car 12v accessory power.

-- Yellow "memory" wire from empeg: Also connect to car 12v accessory power (instead of the usual constant power).
+- Yellow "memory" wire from empeg: *Also* connect to car 12v accessory power (instead of the usual constant power).

 - Do *not* connect your car's constant 12v power to any part of the empeg.